The Gleaners and I: Cinematic significance

-Another factor that makes The Gleaners and I especially noteworthy in the context of cinematic history is the fact that a filmmaker of Varda's stature chose to abandon high-end film equipment for low-end digital video.
+Another factor making the movie especially noteworthy in the context of cinematic history: the fact that a filmmaker of Varda's stature chose to abandon high-end film equipment for low-end digital video.
 For Varda, the decision was in many ways a practical one.
 As she noted in an interview with Melissa Anderson for Cinéaste, "I had the feeling that this is the camera that would bring me back to the early short films I made in 1957 and 1958.
 I felt free at that time.
 With the new digital camera, I felt I could film myself, get involved as a filmmaker.”
 Varda's choice to make a camcorder a primary tool of production, as well as a central element of her film, can be seen as an implicit, if not explicit, recognition of a new digital era in documentary filmmaking.
 Yet, for Varda, “the first-person, artisan film-making encouraged by digital video [was] nothing new.”
 While she acknowledged video's convenience, she downplayed any larger significance: "What's missing in all this talk of digital technologies is the understanding that [...] they're not ends in themselves."
-For Varda, digital cameras and editing equipment were simply tools that enabled her to film by herself and get closer to people "and to collapse the time lapse between wanting to film something and actually being able to do it."
+For Varda, digital cameras and editing equipment were simply tools that enabled her to film by herself and get closer to people, and "to collapse the time lapse between wanting to film something and actually being able to do it."